hpgrahsl/kryptonite-for-kafka/docs/key-management.md

 ## Key Rotation with Keysets

-Tink keysets natively support multiple keys.
+Tink keysets natively support more than one key.
 The `primaryKeyId` determines which key is used for new encryptions.
 Older keys are supposed to remain in the keyset for decryption of existing ciphertexts.

-1. Generate a new keyset with multiple keys (e.g., `-n 2` with the [Keyset Tool](./keyset-tool.md))
+1. Generate a new keyset with more than one key (e.g., `-n 2` with the [Keyset Tool](./keyset-tool.md))
 2. One of the keys in the keyset must be the primary key, initially it's the first one
 3. Any new encryption operations use the currently designated primary key
 4. A different key in the keyset can be promoted to become the primary key at any time
-5. Once the primary key changed, old ciphertexts remain decryptable so long as the previously used primary key is still resolvable within the configured keyset.
+5. Once the primary key changes, old ciphertexts remain decryptable as long as the old primary key is still resolvable within the configured keyset.

 See [Keyset Tool](keyset-tool.md) for examples of generating multi-key keysets.